mdy1234/generator-demo/README.md

 # generator-demo
-A simple generator which free your hands,attend data transcation object、pojo、controller、manager and the most important service!!!read the readMe please :)
+A simple generator which free your hands,attend data transcation object、pojo、controller、manager and the most important service now!!!read the readMe please :)